gobuffalo/docs/content/documentation/request_handling/routing.md

 In the above example the `/api/v1` group will use both `SomeMiddleware` and `APIAuthorizer`.
 See [middleware](/documentation/request_handling/middleware) for more information about using, skipping, and clearing middleware.

-## Hosts
+## Virtual Hosts

 {{< since "0.18.2" >}}

-Buffalo apps also support grouping of end-points by host. `Host` creates a new group that matches the domain passed.
+Buffalo apps also support grouping of end-points by host. `VirtualHost` creates a new group that matches the domain passed.
 This is useful for creating groups of end-points for different domains or subdomains.

 ```go
 app := buffalo.New(buffalo.Options{